The Run Down

 After getting a small taste of elevation, we’re going after more at Parnell Tower.
 This is about a 15 minute drive from Long Lake and it’s the highest point of elevation in the Kettle Moraine State Forest.

 There’s a parking lot at the trail head that leads to Parnell Tower.
-From here, we’re less than a 10 minute hike up a flight of built in stairs to what a gigantic 60 ft wooden tower.
+From here, we’re less than a 10 minute hike up a flight of built-in stairs that lead to a gigantic 60 ft wooden tower.
 It’s basically the tree house of my childhood dreams.

 This is a view from the top of the tower and all the little people below.